HS4 carburetor tuning on Austin Mini

 Op 18

-Turn the mixture adjustment nut to obtain a butane blue flame color.
+Turn the jet adjusting nut to obtain a butane blue flame color.
 Operate the nut by hand or use the carb mixture adjustment spanner (CA39).

 •